Grauman's Egyptian Theatre: Origins

+The Egyptian was the site of world's first film premiere, Douglas Fairbanks in Robin Hood, in 1922.
+Additional premieres that took place in this theater in the 1920s include The Ten Commandments, The Thief of Bagdad, The Gold Rush, Don Juan, the west coast premiere of The Black Pirate, and many more.
+The theater sat 1,771.

 Decline

-In 1927, Grauman opened a second movie theater further west on Hollywood Boulevard.
-In keeping with the public's fascination with international themes, he named his new theater the Chinese Theatre.
-Its popularity surpassed the Egyptian, most likely due to the Chinese's celebrity handprints, footprints, and signatures in the concrete of its forecourt.
+In 1927, Grauman opened Grauman's Chinese, also on Hollywood Boulevard.
+This theater's popularity surpassed the Egyptian, most likely due to the Chinese's celebrity handprints, footprints, and signatures in the concrete of its forecourt, and following its opening, Fox West Coast Theaters operated the Egyptian as a re-run house.

-Following the opening of the Chinese, Fox West Coast Theaters operated the Egyptian as a re-run house.
-The theater returned to first-run premieres in 1944, when it became the exclusive Hollywood showcase for MGM, but due to 1949's United States v.
-Paramount Pictures, Inc., which barred major studios from operating movie theaters, MGM was forced to relinquish this and all its other theaters.
+The Egyptian returned to first-run premieres in 1944, when it became the exclusive Hollywood showcase for MGM.
+However, MGM was forced to relinquish this theater in 1949, when the Paramount Decree barred major studios from operating movie theaters.
 United Artists operated this theater from 1949 to 1992, with the theater showcasing 20th Century Fox films from the 1970s onwards.

-In 1955, a large curved Todd-AO screen was added to the theater, with much of the theater's original proscenium arch demolished to make room for the screen.
+Additionally, a large curved Todd-AO screen was added to the theater in 1955; much of the original proscenium arch demolished to make room for the screen.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Egyptian Theatre listed as a contributing property in the district.
-In 1992, the theater closed and fell into disrepair.
-In 1993, it was designated a Los Angeles Historic-Cultural Monument.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Egyptian Theatre listed as a contributing property in the district; despite this, the theater fell into disrepair and closed in 1992.
+The Los Angeles Community Redevelopment Agency bought the theater for $1.7 million the following year, the same year the theater was designated a Los Angeles Historic-Cultural Monument.